WebCivics/PermissiveCommonsOntologiesDocs/About/What are 'The Commons'.md

 ### The Technical Factors

-In-order to support [[Human Centric AI]] and [[HumanCentric Digital Identity]] commons information needs to be formatted into [[Semantic Web]] standards related formats, and this should be done in a way where it is clear who defined the content of the resource (ie: a human being, a company or legal entity or a software agent); and then it needs to be able to be processed locally, without providing constant updates to the providers of any such resources that are essential for the use of computing systems in life.
+In-order to support [[HumanCentricAI]] and [[HumanCentricDigitalIdentity]] commons information needs to be formatted into [[Semantic Web]] standards related formats, and this should be done in a way where it is clear who defined the content of the resource (ie: a human being, a company or legal entity or a software agent); and then it needs to be able to be processed locally, without providing constant updates to the providers of any such resources that are essential for the use of computing systems in life.

 ## Introductory Summary